 Protein Structural Consideration

-The primary structure of a protein involves formation of peptide bonds between amino acids.
-The amino acid sequences for a specific protein is encoded in DNA.
+The primary structure of a protein involves the formation of peptide bonds between amino acids.
+The amino acid sequences for a specific protein are encoded in DNA.
 The side chains of amino acids enable different types of interaction within the molecule.
-These interactions causes the protein molecule to produce different secondary and tertiary structures.
+These interactions cause the protein molecule to produce different secondary and tertiary structures.
 The chemical and biological properties of proteins depend more on their three-dimensional or tertiary structure.

 The secondary structure of proteins may form hydrogen bonding within the molecule.
-This hydrogen bonding pushes the protein molecule to form structural conformations namely α-helix and β-sheets.
-The α-helix is a right-handed coiled strand while the β-sheet involve proteins strand lying sided by side connected on different parts of it structure by hydrogen bonds.
+This hydrogen bonding pushes the protein molecule to form structural conformations, namely α-helix and β-sheets.
+The α-helix is a right-handed coiled strand, while the β-sheet involves protein strands lying side by side connected on different parts of its structure by hydrogen bonds.

 Fibrous proteins mostly exhibit just secondary structures.
 Repeat sequences are also common in the structure of fibrous proteins.
 Most of the chains of amino acids may be linked by disulfide bridges.
 This disulfide linkage makes the protein very strong and stable.
 The most common fibrous proteins are collagen and keratin.
-Collagen are found in bone, cartilage, tendons and ligaments.
-This fibrous protein is strong but is still very flexible.
+Collagen is found in bone, cartilage, tendons and ligaments.
+This fibrous protein is strong, but is still very flexible.
 The repeat sequence for collagen is glycine-proline-X (any other amino acid).
-The combination of amino acids enable the collagen to be wound in tightly-coiled, straight or unbranched helices.
+The combination of amino acids enables the collagen to be wound in tightly-coiled, straight or unbranched helices.

-Globular proteins changes conformation in such a way that the hydrophobic groups are inside the core of the protein, while the hydrophilic groups are exposed.
+Globular protein changes conformation in such a way that the hydrophobic groups are inside the core of the protein, while the hydrophilic groups are exposed.
 This arrangement makes globular protein very soluble.
 The most common globular protein is hemoglobin.
 Hemoglobin is used to transport oxygen around the body.
-Its quaternary structure is made up of 4 polypeptide chain.
-Two of which are identical alpha chains with 141 amino acids.
+Its quaternary structure is made up of 4 polypeptide chains; two of which are identical alpha chains with 141 amino acids.
 The other two are identical beta chains with 146 amino acids.
 The four chains are linked to form a roughly spherical molecule.
-Attached to each of the polypeptide chain is an Fe2+ ion which can combine with one O2 molecule.
+Attached to each of the polypeptide chain is a Fe2+ ion which can combine with one O2 molecule.
 Since there are 4 polypeptide chains, a maximum of four O2 molecules can be transported by a hemoglobin molecule.

 Communication and Signaling